muff1nman/oauth-openshift-springboot-example/blog2.md

 - Maven Dependencies for Spring Security and OAuth
 - Enabling OAuth client via an annotation
 - Configuring the OAuth client in the application properties
-- Setting up an OpenShift Service Account with an OAuth Redirect URI annotation
+- Setting up an OpenShift service account with an OAuth Redirect URI annotation
 - Adding a Spring bean to map from the OpenShift JSON object to a Spring Principal object.

 In the next part, we'll take a look at automating the OAuth client configuration.